kobili/teapot-api/README.md

 ### Launching a local API instance
 - run `npm install` or `yarn install` to download dependencies
+- Depending on your machine, you will need to set the architecture for which the docker containers will be built
+    - This option can be set [here](https://github.com/kobili/teapot-api/blob/f4879d72770e28e8ba24f708f20c348da4a8fdcc/lib/api-gateways/userGateway.ts#L50)
+    - If you're running on a MacBook that is newer than late 2020, chances are it is an ARM64 machine.
+If not it's probably an X86_64 machine.
 - run `cdk synth` to generate a Cloudformation Template
 - run `npm run sam-run-api` or `yarn sam-run-api` to launch a local instance of the API